The opportunities of e-mobility for the energy industry

 For example, driver incentives to charge at night, or early in the morning, can help reduce the pressure on the local grid, as energy is distributed away from peak hours.
-This benefits distribution system operators, as local grid capacity may remain sufficient for household even as electrification continues.
+This benefits distribution system operators, as local grid capacity, may remain sufficient for households even as electrification continues.

-As a result, DSOs can avoid time-consuming upgrades local grid connections while minimising costs for laying new cables, installing additional switches and setting up new transformer stations.
+As a result, DSOs can avoid time-consuming upgrades to local grid connections while minimising costs for laying new cables, installing additional switches, and setting up new transformer stations.

 The Dutch grid operator Enexis, for example, avoided an estimated investment of 250.000€ by using GreenFlux’s smart charging technology at their headquarters instead of upgrading their local grid connection.
 The potential cost savings at the distribution network (rather than building) level are of course many times larger than this – often in the tens and hundreds of millions.

 Opportunity 3: Increase grid flexibility with smart charging and V2G

 EV charging can offer flexibility to energy markets at almost zero marginal cost.